-Biomass in the environment (process 1): We generate three different distributions of biomass proportions to test for an effect of these underlying community distributions on metabarcoding diversity estimates (Figure 1).
+Biomass in the environment (process 1): We generate three different distributions of biomass proportions to test for an effect of these underlying community distributions on the diversity estimates from eDNA (Figure 1).
 Let B_i be the proportional biomass of species i, for i = 1, ..., N species such that $\sum{i}^{N} B_i = 1$.
 First, we simulate a community in which all species have identical proportional biomass, and refer to this as our "uniform" community.
 The two other communities are defined using a symmetric Dirichlet distribution to describe communities with variation in biomass among species,